 E-1 Treaty Trader

-The following countries are eligible for both E-1 and E-2 visas unless indicated
+The following countries are eligible for both E-1 and E-2 visas unless indicated by an asterisk:

 * Indicates country is eligible only for E-1 visa.

 ** Indicates country is eligible only for E-2 visa.

 E-1 classification requires that the foreign national be the citizen of a country with which the U.S. has a commercial treaty and that he or she is coming to the U.S. solely to engage in trade of a substantial nature principally between the U.S. and the foreign national's country of nationality.
 Additionally, the trade involved must be classifiable as "international exchange" of items of trade between the U.S. and a treaty country.
 Specifically, successfully negotiated contracts binding on all parties must be established and the title to the trade item must pass from one treaty party to the other.